 Designing an Orienteering Course

 To open the created map, enter the unique code found on the map into the MapID (map-I-D) box at the top right of the webpage [1].
-Click the Rendering Options button at the top right and select the Linear Course button [2].
+In the Course Type panel, select the Linear button [2].

 SCREEN: To be uploaded by Authors: The MapID box at the top right of the webpage with the unique code being entered.